mcdwayne/git-venture/README.md

 # Git Venture
 ## The text based game to learn Git basics

-Inspired by Adveture and Zork, git-venture is a text based game that teaches the basics of Git.
+Inspired by Adventure and Zork, git-venture is a text based game that teaches the basics of Git.

 ## How to play